Seth MacFarlane: Influences

 MacFarlane has said that his comedy influences include Woody Allen, Jackie Gleason, Mel Brooks, Monty Python, Matt Groening, and Norman Lear; while his musical influences include Frank Sinatra, Dean Martin, Vic Damone, Johnny Mercer, Bing Crosby, Bobby Darin, Gordon MacRae and the Rat Pack.

 Activism

 Political views

 MacFarlane is a supporter of the Democratic Party.
-He has donated over $200,000 to various Democratic congressional committees and to the 2008 presidential campaign of then-U.S. Senator Barack Obama.
+He has donated over $200,000 to various Democratic congressional committees and to the 2008 presidential campaign of then-US Senator Barack Obama.
 He has stated that he supports the legalization of cannabis.

-In 2015, MacFarlane endorsed Bernie Sanders for the 2016 U.S. presidential election, and he introduced Sanders onstage at a Los Angeles rally.
+In 2015, MacFarlane endorsed Bernie Sanders for the 2016 US presidential election, and he introduced Sanders onstage at a Los Angeles rally.
 After the primaries, he supported Hillary Clinton for president during the general election.
-In 2019, he supported Pete Buttigieg in the 2020 U.S. presidential election.
+In 2019, he supported Pete Buttigieg in the 2020 US presidential election.
 After the primaries, he endorsed Joe Biden for president during the general election.
-He endorsed Biden again for the 2024 U.S. presidential election.
+He endorsed Biden again for the 2024 US presidential election.
 After Biden withdrew his candidacy, MacFarlane endorsed Kamala Harris.